mizutanilab/RecView/README.md

 A test dataset in TIFF format is available from the binary folder.

 <UL>
+  <LI>Build-190620.
+A bugfix release.
+CUDA stream is now enabled by default.
+We recommend to clean-install the latest GPU driver.
   <LI>Build-190530.
 A checkbox to enablie/disable CUDA stream pipelining was implemented in the Tomography-Computing config dialog.
 The default is disabled.
 This is because our legacy Quadro K4200 card causes driver errors repeatedly when used with the stream.
   <LI>Build-190118.
 CUDA routines were revised by using the 'stream' pipelining to parallelize the calculation.
 Performances are:
     <UL>